Patchwork Prism Baby Blanket

 The yarn used was provided to me from Mary Maxim.
 It’s the Mary Maxim “Mellowspun DK”.
 This is a DK / #3 light weight yarn that is 100% acrylic.
 It works up beautifully, is machine washable and there are LOTS of colors to choose from.

-If you prefer a printable pdf that includes higher resolution charts, 16 point font for easier reading and printable gift tags for gifting, you can purchase through Ravelry (or add to your favorites or que) or you can purchase directly through me and save 10% (Valid for US residents only).
+If you prefer a printable pdf that includes higher resolution charts, 16 point font for easier reading and printable gift tags for gifting, you can purchase through Ravelry (or add to your favorites or que) or you can purchase through my Etsy store.

 Due to this being a digital download, no refunds will be given.
 Thank you!